marbotte/sr_cce/extraction/timeVariables.md

 </tbody>
 </table>

-# 75 McNeal2014a ( LR )
+# 78 McNeal2014a ( LR )

-**title** Karen S. McNeal, Julie C. Libarkin, Tamara Shapiro Ledley, Erin Bardar, Nick Haddad, Kathy Ellins & Saranee Dutta (2014) The Role of Research in Online Curriculum Development: The Case of EarthLabs Climate Change and Earth System Modules, Journal of Geoscience Education, 62:4, 560-577, DOI: 10.5408/13-060.1
+**title** The Role of Research in Online Curriculum Development: The Case of EarthLabs Climate Change and Earth System Modules

 **Intervention**: “Earth Science and environmental science curriculum materials that engage high school students in a combination of Web-based